Modules in Python

 - Make code more readable and maintainable

-Creating a module in Python is very simple — just write code in a file with a .py extension:
+Creating a module in Python is very simple — just write code in a file with a .py extension.
+Let's create mymath.py and place a few main-scripts next to it that show different ways to wire it in:

 Importing the entire module